In the midst of an existential crisis, Romy, 23, decides to go to her father’s house in Brussels and investigate the reasons for her parents’ divorce.

 Thrilled by photography and video, Anais joined Avignon’s Ecole des Beaux-Arts.
-She pursued her way through Sorbonne University and received a Master degree in Philosophy.
+She pursued her way through Sorbonne University and received a Master ‘s degree in Philosophy.
 She wrote a thesis on language and history in Benjamin Walter’s work.
 In 2013, she started film production as a director’s assistant in many films, among them “Bad girls” by Arnaud Khayadjanian (2014 -1,3 million views) and “La Fin” by François Nolla & Hugo Hubert (2015) nominated in many festivals, including Los Angeles.
 Having a keen interest in documentary films, she joined the company “Films d’Ici” in September 2014 for two consecutive internships, one in distribution and the other one in Production.
 In 2017, she joined the crew of a feature-film « La Fable du Coq », as a director’s assistant, DOP and editor.
 She met Romy on her first short film “Bonne Fête Maman”’s set.
-Their chemistry, combined with their similar family setting have been a strong source of inspiration in order to make this movie.
+Their chemistry, combined with their similar family setting has been a strong source of inspiration in order to make this movie.
 Following this experience, Anaïs created Griotte Films to create biographical videos on request.

 Directors • Romy Trajman, Anaïs Straumann-Lévy

 Original songs • Romy Trajman, Alexandre de la Baume and Marielle Sade

 DOP (musical parts) • Margaux Bellynck and François Nolla

 Editing • Romy Trajman, Anaïs Straumann-Lévy and Marielle Sade